-Methodists maintain gay policies
+Methodists maintain policies on sexuality

 Two “agree-to-disagree” proposals were soundly defeated in separate votes by the nearly 1,000 delegates gathered in Tampa, Florida, for the United Methodist Church’s ten-day General Conference that ended May 4.

 One proposal would have replaced the “incompatible” phrase in the Book of Discipline, which contains the denomination’s laws and doctrines.
 Both proposals sought to soften the doctrine by adding statements about homosexuality that were more ambiguous.

 While other mainline churches hold their legislative conventions at two- or three-year intervals, the UMC’s General Conference convenes every four years.
 United Methodist numbers are shrinking in the U.S. but growing in Africa and Asia, shifting the balance of power to overseas conservatives.
 The number of African delegates in Tampa was up 32 percent over the 2008 meeting.

 The denomination’s diversity was on display May 3 as gays and lesbians pleaded for recognition of their “sacred worth” and an African delegate, speaking through an interpreter, compared homosexuality to bestiality.
 Proposals defeated that day would have acknowledged that diversity, but, some conservatives argued, at the cost of muddying traditional doctrines.